HATFormer: Historic Handwritten Arabic Text Recognition with Transformers: Experimental Results

 \subsection{Ablation Study}

-In our ablation study, we quantify the impact of each component of our model by starting with our best model and removing each component one at a time, as shown in Table \ref{table:ablation} .
+In our ablation study, we quantify the impact of each component of our model by starting with our best model and removing one component at a time, as shown in Table \ref{table:ablation}.

 \textbf{Baseline Model (A).} Our baseline model achieved a CER of 8.6\%.
 This served as the benchmark against which we compared the performance of the ablated models.